Award applications

 Applications should include:

-- the D.G.
-Catcheside Prize application cover sheet – download the coversheet here
+• the completed DG Catcheside Prize application cover sheet

 Applications must be submitted by email by the closing date to GSA@asnevents.net.au with “Catcheside Prize” in the subject line.
 Late applications will not be accepted.

-Summer Internship for INdigenous peoples in Genomics (SING) Alumni Conference Prize
+Summer Internship for INdigenous peoples in Genomics (SING) Alumni Conference Award

 These awards provide the opportunity for recent SING alumni who have attended SING Australia or SING Aotearoa within the last three years to attend the annual GSA Conference.

-The GSA committee will award up to two Australia and two Aotearoa Alumni prizes in a given year.
-These prizes mirror the kaupapa / aim of the SING Aotearoa and SING Australia programmes, which are designed to develop and support the next generation of Indigenous researchers and professionals to ensure that future genomic research is ethical and inclusive.
+The GSA committee will award up to two Australia and two Aotearoa Alumni awards in a given year.
+These awards mirror the kaupapa / aim of the SING Aotearoa and SING Australia programmes, which are designed to develop and support the next generation of Indigenous researchers and professionals to ensure that future genomic research is ethical and inclusive.

 The award consists of:

-- registration fees to attend the conference, including a dinner ticket (when the conference is not held online)
+• registration fees to attend the conference, including a dinner ticket

 Applications should include:

-- an outline of the applicant’s background, interest in the field of genetics and why they would like to attend the GSA conference (no more than 1 page).
+• an outline of the applicant’s background, interest in the field of genetics and why they would like to attend the GSA conference (no more than one page)

-- the applicant’s CV (no more than 2 pages).
+• the applicant’s CV (no more than two pages)

-Applications must be submitted by email by the closing date to gsa@asnevents.net.au with “SING Alumni Conference Prize” in the subject line.
+Applications must be submitted by email by the closing date to gsa@asnevents.net.au with “SING Award” in the subject line.
 Late applications will not be accepted.

-The Spencer Smith-White Travel Prize is granted annually to assist PhD students who are members of GSA to attend the annual conference.
+The Spencer Smith-White Conference Award is granted annually to assist PhD students who are members of GSA to attend the annual conference.
 The GSA committee may elect to offer more than one award in a given year.

 The rules of the award are as follows: